Virunga National Park: Armed conflict

 Five rangers were killed in August 2017 near Lake Edward in a militia attack.
 Five rangers and a driver were killed in April 2018.
 Since beginning of the armed conflict, armed groups killed 175 park rangers until April 2018.
 In May 2018, a ranger was killed when defending two tourists who were kidnapped.
 They were subsequently released unharmed.
 As a consequence, the park remained closed to visitors from June 2018 until February 2019.

 In April 2020 at least 12 park rangers were killed by militia men attacking a civilian convoy.
 Again in January 2021, armed men killed at least six rangers and wounded several others in an ambush in the national park.

-On 22 February 2021, Italy's ambassador to the DRC who was travelling with the World Food Programme about 15km north of Goma, Luca Attanasio, as well as Italian military police officer Vittorio Iacovacci and Congolese driver Moustapha Milambo, were killed in the gunfire when a militia that had kidnapped their convoy, and had brought them into the park, was met by park rangers who managed to free four people.
+On 22 February 2021, Italy's ambassador to the DRC who was travelling with the World Food Programme about 15 km north of Goma, Luca Attanasio, as well as Italian military police officer Vittorio Iacovacci and Congolese driver Moustapha Milambo, were killed in the gunfire when a militia that had kidnapped their convoy, and had brought them into the park, was met by park rangers who managed to free four people.